MendelBak/Bystander/Readme.md

 ## Coming Features

-- Track FirstResponders location and update in real time (watch position).
+- Track Hero location and update in real time (watch position).
 Indicate distance and time to arrival of responder to requester.
 - Save favorite locations (Home/Work) with information (door code, floor, special instructions, etc).
 - Save emergency contacts and call/email/text if emergency is underway.
 (How to know this user has emergency?)
 - Display address of emergency (reverse geocoding based on lat/long.
 Use Google's Geocoding API )